 Marketing is a crucial aspect of any business, as it helps to attract and retain customers and drive sales.
 However, not all marketing efforts are successful, and it's important to regularly evaluate and assess the effectiveness of your campaigns.
-If you've been wondering if your marketing sucks, you're not alone!
-In this blog, we'll look at some of the reasons why a marketing campaign may not work and potential solutions.
-By understanding the issues that are holding your marketing efforts back, you'll be better equipped to take action and improve results.
+If you've wondered if your marketing sucks, you're not alone!
+In this blog, we'll look at reasons why a marketing campaign may not work and potential solutions.
+By understanding the issues holding your marketing efforts back, you'll be better equipped to take action and improve results.

 What does "sucky" marketing mean?